sam-truscott/tinker-kernel/README.md

 issues / todo
 =============

-these are the things I need to address in a rough order
+these are the things I need to address in a rough order:

 * fix the problem with mem pools not freeing memory they've allocated
 * re-write the memory pools, it's from the original sos2 code and poor

-1. don't allocate all the memory up front
-2. get the os to store a free page stack
-3. the new memory pool simply tracks memory usage mapped onto the page pool
-4. re-write the pool, block-struct for each alloc prior to the alloc rather than a table of them at the end
+1. [done  ] import dlmalloc and configure it
+2. [broken] change mempool to use dlmalloc (mspace)

 * option to make pipes zero-copy via mmu (memory is already aligned)
 * shms and timers aren't implemented yet - use the mmu for performance